 The United States Geological Survey was created back in 1879, first of all, to study the nation’s land.
 Besides the mapping, USGS also studied the natural resources of the country and worked on regulating land use.

 Both of these agencies are still working today.
-They do more or less the same things they did before, however, they now, definitely, use more advanced equipment.
+They do more or less the same things they did before, however, they now, definitely, use more advanced surveying equipment to enhance their mapping capabilities.

 Struve Arc